 Introduction

-Subjectohm research is the specificity of the socio-psychological characteristics of joint activities.
+Itemohm research is the specificity of the socio-psychological characteristics of joint activities.

-aim research is the study of the characteristics of the socio-psychological characteristics of joint activities.
+Purpose The research is the study of the characteristics of the socio-psychological characteristics of joint activities.

 Research methods literature analysis, testing, comparative analysis.